Sanjana00/Sanjana00/README.md

 ### Hobbies

 - I have been teaching myself **Japanese** for over two years now
-- Football player, CB, Jersey no. 4
+- Football player, Jersey no. 4 (5 years on the field)
 - Passionate book ~~reader~~ collector (I also collect bookmarks from different countries~!)

 #### Fun Fact: I drew my profile icon (PyParty) as well as this illustration depicting my permanent state (Codenashi)